 Picking up the box again, I continue to look around the area.
 Soon, Eryn showed up at the marketplace to find me.

 "Claude!
 We have a mission to do.
 Let's get going!"

 Our first mission, huh?
 I had to make sure that I supported Eryn as best as I could.
 While I was catching up to her in levels, I was still far behind in worldly experience.
-Let hope this task is simple one, ok?
+‘Let’s hope this task is a simple one, okay?’

 "So, what were we asked to do?"

 "There's a nearby town that's been greatly inconvenienced by a sudden invasion of boars.
 A scout team had already been called to the scene, but it seems like more support has been requested."